 - It usually comprises of robotic process automation (RPA) for root cause analysis (RCA)

-- Modern solutions of diagnostic analytics do have solutions involving machine learning, as definitely machines are more capable of learning patterns, detecting anomalies in identifying KPI drivers.
+- Modern solutions to diagnostic analytics do have solutions involving machine learning, as definitely machines are more capable of learning patterns, detecting anomalies in identifying KPI drivers.

-- There is less human intervention in diagnostic analytics, as more and more analysis is done through exploring machine learning capabilities.
+- There is less human intervention in diagnostic analytics, as more and more analysis is done by exploring machine learning capabilities.

 - Predictive Analytics:

 - It encompasses a variety of statistical technique, from data mining, predictive modelling and machine learning that analyzes current and historical facts to make predictions about future.

 - It is all about planning for the future based on the current trend and historical facts to answer business questions like “what will happen next?”